GoSuda

 3. Modifying listbox widget properties

-By following this approach, one can attempt to modify other libraries and write complete programs with added functionalities.
+In this manner, we encourage you to attempt modifications to other libraries and create complete programs with the added functionalities.